Rust1667/ArchTitus/README.md

 - formatting, partitioning and mounting won't be done by this script.
 It must be done manually before running the script
 - shortened URL for scripts/curl-install.sh: `t.ly/Gsuns` -> `bash <(curl -L t.ly/Gsuns)`
 - script to format partition and mount on VM for tests: `t.ly/wEnq3` -> `bash <(curl -L t.ly/wEnq3)`
+- script to format only ROOT and select partitions to mount for installation on bare metal with pre-configured partitions: `t.ly/DCjV9` -> `bash <(curl -L t.ly/DCjV9)`
 - removed GRUB customization
 - modified some of the auto-installed packages according to personal preferences